Local Ties for Your NHD Project

 This act allowed for the continued genocide and oppression of the nation's Indigenous populations for years to come.

-One example: In 1848, many local Ho-Chunk were forcibly removed from Wisconsin, and La Crosse was one of the rendezvous points where Ho-Chunks were forced onto steamboats to travel north.
-The U.S. Federal Government hired Mississippi River steamboat lines to carry hundreds of Ho-Chunk people to the Long Prairie Reservation (north of St. Paul, MN) where they were to live under guard by armed forces.
-Despite these conditions and five other removal attempts, many Ho-Chunk were able to escape and make it back to their homelands across Wisconsin.
+One example: In 1848, many local Ho-Chunk were forcibly removed from the La Crosse area under President Polk's order.
+The U.S. Federal Government hired Mississippi River steamboat lines to carry hundreds of Ho-Chunk people north of St. Paul, where they were to live on a reservation under guard by armed forces.
+Despite these conditions and five other removal attempts, many Ho-Chunk were able to escape and make it back to their homeland in the La Crosse area.

 Sports History